kontiki-org/kontiki/docs/advanced-features.md

 value comes from YAML (`@task(cron="app.backup.schedule", use_config=True)`).

 **Gotcha:** Invalid or missing config should fail loudly at startup — prefer that over silent fallbacks in production paths.
-Two replicas mean two cron ticks; use a single instance or [kontiki-scheduler](https://github.com/kontiki-org/kontiki-scheduler) for fleet-wide competing consumers.
+Each replica runs the task: two instances mean two ticks.

 ### Optional AMQP — the work does not need the bus